-Grant recipient(s) that are selected for funding must abide by the following branding quidelines of the University of Chicago Medicine should your program use printed or online materials:
+Grant recipient(s) that are selected for funding must abide by the following branding guidelines of the University of Chicago Medicine should your program use printed or online materials:

-- a.
-Please refer to UCM as the UChicago Medicine in all materials related to your program or initiative. - b.
+- b.
 Display approved UCM logo on printed materials, internet sites which advertise event or program. - UCM will provide your organization with the appropriate logos. - All promotional materials using the UCM logos must be approved by UCM Marketing and Communications before distribution.